 Rice Krispies is a boring, boring cereal, with an equally boring name.
-Fortunately someone realized it made a sound.
-They took snap, crackle, and pop and they ran with it, and that has sustained them for close to a hundred years now.
-If you have a product that makes (or can make) a distinctive sound, you need to own that.
+Fortunately someone realized it made a sound, and that has sustained them for close to a hundred years now.
+If you have a product that makes (or can make) a distinctive sound, you need to own it.
 So many brands are sitting on audio assets they don’t even realize they have.

-I’ve often criticized certain brands for having audio assets that are arbitrary and meaningless.
-So many audio logos are just random notes or sounds that don’t have any deep connection with the brand.
+We’ve criticized certain brands for having audio assets that are arbitrary rather than meaningful.
+So many audio logos are just random notes or sounds that don’t have any deep connection to the brand.
 Musical assets are important, but they need to be part of a concept and strategy if they’re going to have congruency and meaning.
 Most product sounds have their congruency and meaning built-in, and they’re often inseparable from the broader brand identity.

-So we’ve talked about Rice Krispies.
-Let’s look at some other brands that turned functional and incidental sounds into distinctive brand assets.
+Let’s look at some brands that turned functional and incidental sounds into distinctive brand assets.

 Ferrari

 Car commercials are very quiet these days.
 Yes, they have music and often a voiceover, but you rarely hear the sound of the vehicle.
 This is very deliberate.
-They want to give the impression that the vehicle doesn’t pollute – both the environment and the sound space.
-Ferrari goes completely the other way with this.
+They want to give the impression that the vehicle doesn’t pollute (environmentally or aurally).
+Ferrari goes completely the other way.
 They know the people buying their product want that big, loud, sexy roar of the engine.
 They take that sound and weave it in and out of their brand videos with flawless precision.

 Axe Body Spray

-Not a lot of people know this, but Axe actually worked with focus groups and engineers to tune the sound of their spray.
+Axe worked with focus groups and engineers to actually tune the sound of their spray.
 They wanted to give their spray a sound that was strong, distinctive, and unique.

 Here’s a regular spray.